Yashasvaddi/Yashasvaddi/README.md

 I build production AI systems — not notebooks, not demos.
 My focus is on **NLP, RAG pipelines, and multimodal ML** that ships reliably in the real world.

 - 🏥 Currently: **AI/ML Engineering Intern @ TRREV Technology, Mumbai** — shipping a FastAPI-based keyword extraction ML service that improved precision by **30–50%**, and a production RAG chatbot with SQL-backed retrieval deployed on GCP
-- 🏆 **3× Hackathon 1st Place winner** in 2025 — including a national-level AI hackathon
+- 🏆 **6× Hackathon Winner** in 2025 — including a national-level AI hackathon
 - 📄 **Published researcher** — peer-reviewed papers in JETIR (2024) and IJTE on AI/ML systems
 - 🎙 **Invited speaker** at IETE Students' Forum on deployment, CI/CD, and production workflows
 - 🤝 **Senior Technical Committee Member** — GDG TSEC (AI/ML innovations & workshops)